Skip to main content

 Free up space in the registry

-• images without tags, which appear after images are updated.
+• images without tags, which appear after images update.

 Layers of images

-The container image is described in the manifest, it contains a description of the image layers (layers).
+The container image is described in the manifest, which contains a description of the image layers.

-Each layer contains image changes relative to the previous layer.
-The final layer brings all the layers together and is the actual version of the look.
+Each layer contains changes to the image relative to the previous layer.
+The last layer combines all layers and is the current version of the image.
+For more information about layers, see the Image Format Specification article.

 {